MicrosoftDocs/mixed-reality/world-locking-tools/Documentation/Concepts/Advanced/Architecture/FrozenWorldDLL.md

 void FrozenWorld_RefitMerge_Apply();
 ```

 You can only call `FrozenWorld_RefitMerge_Apply()` only once for a fragment merge operation.
-After `FrozenWorld_RefitMerge_Apply()` has been called, the function calls required to refit your scene's objects (see [3.
-Inspect fragment merge results and refit the scene](#3-inspect-fragment-merge-results-and-refit-the-scene) above) cannot be called any longer until the next fragment merge has been prepared.
+After `FrozenWorld_RefitMerge_Apply()` has been called, the function calls required to re-fit your scene's objects (see [3.
+Inspect fragment merge results and re-fit the scene](#3-inspect-fragment-merge-results-and-re-fit-the-scene) above) cannot be called any longer until the next fragment merge has been prepared.

 ### Initiating and executing a re-freeze